aaaristo/dull/README.md

 Deleted objects are marked with a thumbstone record that may be in conflict with a put if you don't pass in a vector-clock.
-This thumbstone record is also used when generating keys: dull will return only non-delted keys as one would expect, resolving those vector clocks.
+This thumbstone record is also used when generating keys: dull will return only non-deleted keys as one would expect, resolving those vector clocks.
+It will return also keys that has conflicts, so that the client may have the chance to decide it.

 #### list all keys known to dull
 ```